rkosolapov/website-screenshoter/README.md

 * PASSWORD: if set, HTTP Basic Auth will be activated

 # WSP AWS Manifest example
-On application registration, if there is a file .deploy.aws.environmentName, WSP AWS will parse it and prefill the UI form with values from this file.
+On application registration, if there is a file .deploy.aws or .deploy.aws.environmentName, WSP AWS will parse it and prefill the UI form with values from this file.